Bragado/RedReader/esofDocs/Software Evolution.md

 #### 6.*"Couple Architecture Components Loosely"*
 #### 7.*"Keep Architecture Components Balanced"*
 #### 8.*"Keep Your Codebase Small"*

+Keeping codebase small improves maintainability, as it's less work to make structural changes in a smaller codebase.
+RedReader keeps volume below 20 Man-years (aproximadamente 39 Man-Months).
+In a small system it is easier to search through code, analyze and understand it.
+This ease of maintenance leads to fewer mistakes and lower costs.
+Technical adjustments such as refactoring and reuse of functionality are easier with a small system and will be beneficial for all further coding.

 #### 9.*"Automate Tests"*

 Automated testing makes development efficient and can be executed with much less effort than manual tests.
 Automating tests for codebase makes development more predictable and less risky.